jewettaij/visfd/doc/doc_filter_mrc.md

         These example blobs must already be present within the list of blobs that you have provided to the "-discard-blobs" argument.
-        If you are using a mask,
-        then these examples should also lie within the mask.)*
+        If you are using a mask, then blobs whose centers lie outside the mask will be ignored.)*